 In the latter half of Shadows Die Twice, you're going to need to catch and kill four monkeys in a unique arena.
 In this Sekiro Folding Screen Monkeys boss guide, we'll be taking you through catching and killing the four monkeys as easily as possible.

-How to Find the Folding Screen Monkeys Boss in Sekiro
+How to Find the Folding Screen Monkeys Boss

 Firstly, if you decided to take on the Senpou Temple area of Sekiro, before beating Genichiro Ashina at the summit of Ashina Castle, you'll want to backtrack.
 Save Senpou Temple for later, and take on Ashina first (head over to our Sekiro Genichiro Ashina guide for more).